- Search The Registry

 - My Account

 *Southwestern Christian College (SwCC) started classes on this date in 1948.
-It is one of over 100 Historically Black Colleges and Universities HBCUs in America.
+It is among over 100 Historically Black Colleges and Universities HBCUs in America.

 SwCC was founded by the educator and minister G. P. Bowser under Southern Bible Institute in Fort Worth, Texas.
 The initial class consisted of 45 students.
 School officials intended to buy property in Fort Worth to erect a permanent school plant.
 In the summer of 1949, the school purchased the property of the closed Texas Military College in Terrell, changing the college's name.
 The campus includes two locally significant historic buildings.